bakame-php/aide-ndjson/README.md

-# NdJson — Lightweight NDJSON Encoder/Decoder
+# Aide for NDJSON

+A robust NDJSON?JSONL Encoder/Decoder for PHP

+## Introduction

 `NdJson` is a robust PHP utility for **encoding, decoding, streaming, and tabular parsing of NDJSON (Newlinw-Delimited JSON)**
 — also commonly known as **JSON Lines (JSONL)**.
 Both names refer to the same format: one JSON object per line, separated by `\n`.

 It supports both **object-row** and **list-header** formats, streaming iterators, and static-analysis-friendly types for PHPStan/Psalm.